 Records of students and graduates are maintained in accordance with university rules.
 The original application and supporting documents are maintained in the student's file by the Registrar's Office.
 Similarly, the respective college or program maintains an academic record for each student, including information related to academic and clinical performance in all phases of the student's coursework.
 A student's performance is documented on the appropriate record as soon as computed.
 This file is maintained for administration, faculty, and student use.

-Transcripts of Roseman work completed are maintained and may be requested from the Registrar's Office.
-Contact the respective Dean or Program Director for further assistance.
+Transcripts for coursework completed at Roseman are maintained by the Registrar's Office and may be requested upon request.
+For additional assistance, please contact the respective Dean or Program Director.

 TRANSCRIPTS